oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 The value of each dynamic operand is supplied by a child operation; thus, the number of dynamic operands defines the number of child operations.
 For example, `OperationA` above has one dynamic operand, so it requires one child operation; `OperationB` has two dynamic operands, so it requires two children.

-#### Bind parameters

-Specializations can use [`@Bind`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.dsl/src/com/oracle/truffle/api/dsl/Bind.java) to bind and execute expressions.
-The values produced by these expressions are passed as specialization arguments.
+#### Expressions in operations

+Like Truffle nodes, Bytecode DSL operations encode the behaviour of specialization guards, [`@Cached`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.dsl/src/com/oracle/truffle/api/dsl/Cached.java) initializers, [`@Bind`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.dsl/src/com/oracle/truffle/api/dsl/Bind.java) expressions, and more using Truffle DSL _expressions_.
-Bytecode DSL interpreters have special bind variables that can be used to reference interpreter state:
+Expressions used in operations can access special variables that capture the current interpreter state:

 - `$rootNode` evaluates to the bytecode root node
 - `$bytecode` evaluates to the current `BytecodeNode`
-- `$bytecodeIndex` evaluates to the current bytecode index (as `int`)
+- `$bytecodeIndex` evaluates to the current bytecode index (as an `int`)

-To bind certain Bytecode DSL state directly, you can often omit the expression and rely on the default bind expressions for their types:
+When using [`@Bind`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.dsl/src/com/oracle/truffle/api/dsl/Bind.java) to bind interpreter state, you can often omit the expressions and rely on default bind expressions:

 - `@Bind MyBytecodeRootNode` binds the bytecode root node
 - `@Bind BytecodeNode` binds the current `BytecodeNode`